What’s the most important page on your eCommerce website? If you answered “product page,” you’ll be absolutely correct.

 It’s pretty easy for product variants to cannibalise each other.
 For example, you may have a shoe in various colours and sizes for which you’ll need to create different pages.
 This can quickly cause duplicate content, and keyword cannibalisation as these variants may begin competing against each other.

 Keyword cannibalisation and duplicate content can spell doom for your SEO strategy.
-So, be sure to nip them in the bud by choosing a primary variant and canonising the rest.
+So, be sure to nip them in the bud by choosing a primary variant and canonicalising the rest.
 This approach can also be tailored to products that appear in several categories.

 Ready To Optimise Your eCommerce Pages for SEO?

-In summary, as an eCommerce store owner, optimising your product pages for SEO is essential if you wish to drive quality traffic to your website.
+As an eCommerce store owner, optimising your product pages for SEO is essential if you wish to drive quality traffic to your website.

 This is important as increased traffic will also improve your chances of enjoying more sales and revenue.